Emily Tinne: Biography

 Tinne was born Emily Margaret McCulloch on 21 August 1886 near Calcutta, India.
 Her father, William McCulloch, was a Presbyterian missionary and principal at a theological college in nearby Chinsurah, West Bengal.
 Her mother was a stern lady, and the family's lack of means and Presbyterian beliefs made for a frugal upbringing.
 Tinne had two brothers and a sister, and the four were sent to boarding school in 1893, when Tinne was about seven.
 During the school holidays, the children would live either with Tinne's maternal aunt in Sevenoaks, Kent or grandparents in Edinburgh.
 Her parents remained in India until the 1920s.

 Tinne studied as a domestic science teacher at Edinburgh School of Cookery, between 1904 and 1906, then moved to Aigburth, Liverpool to live with her maternal uncle, William Brogden Patterson.
 There she found a teaching role at Liverpool Training School of Cookery & Technical College of Domestic Service, where she remained for three years until 1909.
-During this period Tinne became engaged to Philip Frederick Tinne, a general practitioner whose family had a history as profitable sugar merchants and ship owners.
+During this period Tinne became engaged to Philip Frederic Tinne, a general practitioner whose family had a history as profitable sugar merchants and ship owners.
 The couple married at the Welsh Presbyterian Church in Toxteth, Liverpool on 14 July 1910 and moved into a cottage in Aigburth.
 They had six children, Elspeth, John, Bertha, Helen, Alexine and Philip, along with another who died in infancy, and the growing family meant that they moved into a larger property in 1923 with an extension large enough for Philip's surgery at the rear of the house.

 Tinne's husband inherited £161,830 from his father in 1925, equivalent to about £6 million in 2006.
 Tinne's sons were educated at Eton College, whilst her daughters went to local schools.
 The family also had at least seven servants and owned the first car in Liverpool.